 Exercise This Amount

 Says a report in Science Daily: "Researchers have shown that an exercise regimen reduces liver steatosis and stiffness in patients with non-alcoholic fatty liver disease.
 These gains in hepatic health are mediated through modification of inter-organ cross-talk, circulatory organokine alterations and reductions in inflammation and oxidative stress.
 Because these benefits are unrelated to weight loss, all therapeutic regimens should integrate regular exercise and patients should remain diligent and compliant regardless of bodyweight changes."
 How much exercise is helpful?
 "We know 150 minutes each week sounds like a lot of time, but it's not.
 That could be 30 minutes a day, 5 days a week.
 The good news is that you can spread your activity out during the week, so you don't have to do it all at once.
 You can even break it up into smaller chunks of time during the day.
 Learn more about finding a balance that works for you," says the CDC.
-And to get through life at your healthiest, don't miss: This Supplement Can Raise Your Cancer Risk, Experts Say.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.

 - – If You Have This Blood Type, Be Worried About Cancer